Agnes Marshall: Business ventures and The Book of Ices

 The Marshall's Patent Freezer, patented by her husband, was able to freeze a pint of ice cream in less than five minutes and her design remains faster and more reliable than even many modern electric ice cream machines.
-Marshall also designed an extensive range of over a thousand different molds for use with ice cream.
+Marshall also designed an extensive range of over a thousand different moulds for use with ice cream.
 She also invented an "ice-breaking machine", an "ice cave" (an insulated box for storing ice cream), and several different kitchen appliances and food ingredients, sold by her company.